Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 The above c++ code block is demonstrating

   - The kernel execution using the ``xrt::kernel()`` operator with the list of arguments that returns a xrt::run object.
 This is an asynchronous API and returns after submitting the task.
-  - The method ``xrt::run::wait`` is used to block the current thread until the current execution is finished.
+  - The member function ``xrt::run::wait`` is used to block the current thread until the current execution is finished.
-  - The method ``xrt::run::set_arg`` is used to set one or more kernel argument(s) before the next execution.
+  - The member function ``xrt::run::set_arg`` is used to set one or more kernel argument(s) before the next execution.
 In the example above, only the last (3rd) argument is changed.
-  - The method ``xrt::run::start`` is used to start the next kernel execution with new argument(s).
+  - The member function ``xrt::run::start`` is used to start the next kernel execution with new argument(s).

 Other kernel execution related APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~